 The integration between XFdtd and Optenni Lab enables matching network synthesis for antenna design.
 After an unmatched antenna is simulated in XF's full wave solver, S-parameters, efficiency, and far zone radiation pattern data are passed to Optenni Lab where it synthesizes a matching network topology and component values.

 Check XF Application Preferences

-Optenni Lab uses S-parameter and efficiency results from an FDTD simulation to determine the desired matching network topology.
-In order to compute those results, all the standard steps in XF's workflow need to be completed—add geometry, define materials, specify the grid, etc.
+Optenni Lab uses S-parameter, efficiency, and far zone radiation pattern results from a finite-difference time-domain (FDTD) simulation to determine the desired matching network topology.
+In order to compute those results, all of the standard steps—such as adding geometry, defining materials, and specifying the grid—in XF's workflow must be completed.

 When creating a simulation, two of the window's tabs should be considered.
-S-parameters need to be collected for each feed that will be matched in Optenni Lab.
+S-parameters must be collected for each feed that will be matched in Optenni Lab.
 This is accomplished by checking the desired Active Feed(s) in the Setup S-parameters tab.

 Export to Optenni Lab

 Optenni Lab is automatically launched and populated with data when export to Optenni Lab is chosen in XF's results browser.
-The image shows Optenni Lab with XF's S-parameters and efficiency data in the project tree on the left of the user interface.
+The image shows Optenni Lab with XF's S-parameters and efficiency data in the project tree on the left side of the user interface.
 Matching network synthesis is performed in Optenni Lab through Analyze ❯ Matching Circuit Generation.